OAGi/Score/docs/user_guide/index.rst

 5. A dialog is open where you can confirm or cancel the request.
 If the Business Term is assigned to a BIE, the system will not remove it.
 All the assignments for it must be removed first.

 Assign business terms to BIEs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Current Score version supports the assignment of business terms to two BIE types: ASBIE and BBIE.

+To assign a business term to a BIE:

+1. On the top menu of the page, click "BIE".

+2. Choose "View/Edit BIE" from the drop-down list.

+3. Locate the BIE you want to assign.
+Use the *DEN*, *Business Context*, *Branch*, *State*, *Owner*, *Updater*,
+   *Updated start date*, or *Updated end date* search filters to help located the desired BIE. (see `How to use Search
+   Filters <#how-to-use-search-filters>`__).
+Click on the BIE DEN to open its "Edit BIE" page.

+4. Expand the root node on the BCC (for BBIE) or ACC (for ASBIE) tree in the left navigation panel.

+5. Select a child property node (an ASCCP node in bolded blue font or a BCCP node in regular green font).
+   The detail for that child node is displayed on the right panel.
+Check the *Used* checkbox.
+The "Assign Business Temr"
+   button will be enabled.

+6. Click "Assign Business Term" button.

+7. On the newly-opened "Assign Business Term" page, locate the business term to be assigned.
+Use the *Business Term*,
+   *External Reference URI*, *External Reference ID*, *Updater*, *Updated start date* or *Updated end date* search filters
+   to help located the desired business term.

+8. Select the desired business term.
+Provide a Type Code (optional).

+9. Check or Uncheck the Preferred Business Term checkbox.
+Note only one business term can be preferred for each selected BIE.

+10. Click "Create" button.

 Business term assignments to selected BIE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Load Business Terms from external source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~